anycable/anycable/docs/broadcast_adapters.md

 # Broadcast Adapters

-Broadcast adapter is used to proxy messaged published by your application to WebSocket server which in its turn broadcast messages to clients (see [architecture](../architecture.md)).
+Broadcast adapter is used to handle messages published by your application to WebSocket server which in its turn delivers the messages to connected clients (see [architecture](../architecture.md)).

-That is, when you call `ActionCable.server.broadcast`, AnyCable first pushes the message to WebSocket server via broadcast adapter, and the actual _broadcasting_ is happening within a WS server.
+That is, when you call `ActionCable.server.broadcast`, AnyCable first pushes the message to WebSocket server via a broadcast adapter, and the actual _broadcasting_ is happening within a WS server (or servers).

 AnyCable ships with three broadcast adapters by default: Redis (default), [NATS][], and HTTP.

+**NOTE:** The broadcast adapters fall into two categories: legacy fan-out (distributed) and _singular_.

 ## HTTP adapter

-HTTP adapter has zero-dependencies and thus a good candidate for experimenting with AnyCable or even using in development/test environments.
+HTTP adapter has zero-dependencies and, thus, allows you to quickly start using AnyCable.

-**HTTP adapter is not meant for production**.
-It's not scalable (only supports a single WS server), less performant (due to HTTP overhead).
-For SSL connections it uses `SSL_VERIFY_NONE`.
+Since v1.4, HTTP adapter can also be considered for production (thanks to the new [pub/sub component](/anycable-go/pubsub.md) in AnyCable-Go).
+Moreover, currently, it's the only adapter compatible with the new [broker feature](/anycable-go/broker.md) of AnyCable-Go.

 To use HTTP adapter specify `broadcast_adapter` configuration parameter (`--broadcast-adapter=http` or `ANYCABLE_BROADCAST_ADAPTER=http` or set in the code/YML) and make sure your AnyCable WebSocket server supports it.
 An URL to broadcast to could be specified via `http_broadcast_url` parameter (defaults to `http://localhost:8080/_broadcast`, which corresponds to the [AnyCable-Go](../anycable-go/getting_started.md#configuration-parameters) default).

+**NOTE:** For SSL connections, we use the `SSL_VERIFY_NONE` mode.

 Example cURL command to publish a message: